 The newly elected Town Council was sworn into office on Tuesday, November 10, 2020.
 Meet your new council (pictured from left):

-Councillor VJ Earle, Deputy Mayor Heather Head, Mayor Donald Hussher, Councillor Nicole LeBlanc & Councillor Steven Cotter.
+Councillor VJ Earle, Councillor Heather Head, Mayor Donald Hussher, Deputy Mayor Nicole LeBlanc & Councillor Steven Cotter.

 Your Town Council consists of a Mayor, and four (4) Town Councillors, each elected for a four-year term.
 Trenton voters elect the Mayor and Councillors, while the Deputy Mayor is selected and appointed through a Council motion annually.
 Councillors do not represent a specific district or ward, but rather each serves the Town as a whole.

 Don Hussher recently retired as the Chief of Police for the Towns of Westville and Stellarton, he has over 43 years of Police Service.
 After 15 honorable years of military service he retired with the commissioned rank of Captain.
 He was posted with the Black Watch Royal Highlanders of Canada and the Canadian Airborne Regiment.
 Don has over 50 years of active community volunteer work.
 He has over 26 years' service with the Boy Scouts of Canada.
 He was founder and Director of both the Westville and New Glasgow Police Ventures/Rovers.
 He has 10 years leadership service with the Royal Canadian Army Cadets, 26 years volunteer service with crime prevention, 5 years leadership with boys and girls clubs of Canada and 27 years working with seniors.
 He was the founder of the Seniors Watch Program.
 He holds the Duke of Edinburgh Leadership Award, the Canadian Forces Decoration, the Police Exemplary Service Medal, several community meritorious service and volunteer awards.
 He was appointed to the Order of Merit of Police Forces in 2002.
 He is married to Pat (Fraser).